matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 To increment the nonce, you should use the `incrementNonceIfEquals` method of the `NONCE_HOLDER_SYSTEM_CONTRACT` system contract.
 It takes the nonce of the transaction and checks whether the nonce is the same as the provided one.
 If not, the transaction reverts.
 Otherwise, the nonce is increased.

-Even though the requirements above allows the accounts to touch only their storage slots, accessing your nonce in the `NONCE_HOLDER_SYSTEM_CONTRACT` is a [whitelisted](../developer-guides/aa.md#extending-the-set-of-slots-that-belong-to-a-user) case, since it behaves in the same way as your storage, it just happened to be in another contract.
+Even though the requirements above allow the accounts to touch only their storage slots, accessing your nonce in the `NONCE_HOLDER_SYSTEM_CONTRACT` is a [whitelisted](../developer-guides/aa.md#extending-the-set-of-slots-that-belong-to-a-user) case, since it behaves in the same way as your storage, it just happened to be in another contract.
 To call the `NONCE_HOLDER_SYSTEM_CONTRACT`, you should add the following import:

 ```solidity
 // Access zkSync system contracts, in this case for nonce validation vs NONCE_HOLDER_SYSTEM_CONTRACT